segwatlhe/mama-money-app/README.md

 * Learning and understanding about OpenwatherMap was a bit tricky in the begining.
 * I found reading the OpenweatherMap API tricky to read as well in the start.
 * My first attempt at building the was with React.
 I spent 3-4 trying to build it with React.
 * Building the app in Angualar was much easier than with React, although I could see why one might pick React over Angular.
+It's looks easy to learn and it is fast.